-So he took up gliding instead, going solo a few years later.
+So he took up gliding instead, being awarded the Bronze ‘C’ a few years later.

 His interest in French was rekindled when his son Adrian, at the age of thirteen, was put into a stream at school in which he would no longer learn French, which was his best subject.
 As any Father would do, Eric borrowed a Linguaphone course from the local library, bought a few Astérix books,